ksheersagaragrawal/ksheersagaragrawal.github.io/_projects/5_project.md

 Welcome to the world of our "Snakes and Ladders Game" project, a Python implementation of the classic board game using the Turtle graphics library.

-# Snake & Ladder Python Project Report

-## Project Description

-Welcome to the world of our "Snake & Ladder" project, a Python implementation of the classic board game using the Turtle graphics library.

 **Snake & Ladder** is a "Turtle" based user-friendly game.
 Turtle is a pre-installed Python library that allows you to command the turtle to draw all over it!
 Each turtle pointer has a unique identity as a player's piece.
 The turtle screen resembles a graph sheet, and each point on the screen has individual coordinates.

 The core of the game relies on Python's associative arrays, known as dictionaries.
 The dictionaries store information in the form of key-value pairs, where the block number is the key, and the coordinates of the block number are its corresponding value.
 Randomization is achieved through the Python "random" library, ensuring that rolling a die is an independent event with numbers in the range of one to six.

-## Objective

-The game is based on sheer luck, and each player has an equal probability of winning.
-The game not only entertains but also imparts life lessons, depicting virtues (Ladders) and vices (Snakes) in the journey.

 ## How to Play